python/exceptiongroups/except_star.md

 For regular exceptions, the traceback represents a simple path of frames, from the frame in which the exception was raised to the frame in which it was was caught or, if it hasn't been caught yet, the frame that the program's execution is currently in.
-The list is constructed by the interpreter which, appends any frame from which it exits to the traceback of the 'current exception' if one exists (the exception returned by `sys.exc_info()`).
+The list is constructed by the interpreter, which appends any frame from which it exits to the traceback of the 'current exception' if one exists (the exception returned by `sys.exc_info()`).
 To support efficient appends, the links in a traceback's list of frames are from